 - To provide the reason for conducting the project

-- Provides and highlight the scope of the project
+- Provides and highlights the scope of the project

 - To establish the project manager and his or her authority level